Krassnig/krassnig.dev/blog/you-might-not-need-a-use-effect-async-hook.md

 Unfortunately, both `fetch` and `axios` throw custom errors when HTTP requests are cancelled.
 However, targeting a specific error reduces the overall generality of your async functions.
-Thankfully, there is a work around even when you have no controll over the error thrown by the callee and the error provided by the caller.
+Thankfully, there is a work around even when you neither have controll over the error thrown by the callee nor the error provided by the caller.

 Within each `catch` block, check whether the signal has already been aborted.
 Through this approach you can infer that the error is *almost* centrainly a cancellation error.